 Perhaps most important is the adoption of coping and supportive tools.
 Those who have a PD need a strong support system.
 They also can improve their long-term outcome by receiving treatment for any type of drug or alcohol abuse, if they’ve used these substances to cope with their condition.

-At the Florida House Experience, you can expect comprehensive help in this manner.
+At FHE Health, you can expect comprehensive help in this manner.
 If you or a loved one may have a PD, contact us for immediate help.